ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 on application-level performance, with considerations for the impact on video delivery.

-Much of the focus of this document is on reliable media using HTTP over TCP, which is widely used because
+Much of the focus of this document is on reliable media using HTTP.
+HTTP is widely used because

 * support for HTTP is widely available in a wide range of operating systems,
 * HTTP is also used in a wide variety of other applications,
 * HTTP has been demonstrated to provide acceptable performance over the open Internet,
 * HTTP includes state of the art standardized security mechanisms, and
 * HTTP can make use of already-deployed caching infrastructure.

+Various HTTP versions have been used for media delivery.
+HTTP/1.0, HTTP/1.1 and HTTP/2 are carried over TCP, and TCP's transport behavior is described in {{tcp-behavior}}.
+HTTP/3 is carried over QUIC, and QUIC's transport behavior is described in {{quic-behavior}}.

 Unreliable media delivery using RTP and other UDP-based protocols is also discussed in {{ultralow}}, {{unreliable}}, {{udp-behavior}}, and {{hop-by-hop-encrypt}}, but it is difficult to give general guidance for these applications.
 For instance, when loss occurs, the most appropriate response may depend on the type of codec being used.